Bounds on Codes Correcting Adjacent Transpositions: Achievable rates of codes correcting transpositions

 \subsection{Generalized Gilbert--Varshamov bound}

 The standard Gilbert--Varshamov bound states that the cardinality of an optimal code of minimum distance $ d $ is lower-bounded by the ratio of the cardinality of the code space and the cardinality of a ball of radius $ d - 1 $ \cite{gilbert,varshamov}.
 The bound was later generalized \cite{kolesnik+krachkovsky2,gu+fuja} to include nonuniform spaces in which the cardinality of a ball of given radius depends on its center.
-Namely, it was proven in \cite{gu+fuja} that the cardinality of an optimal code of minimum distance $ d $ is lower-bounded by the ratio of the cardinality of the code space and the \emph{average} cardinality of a ball of radius $ d - 1 $.
+Namely, it was proved in \cite{gu+fuja} that, in such cases, the lower bound still holds if one puts in the denominator the \emph{average} cardinality of a ball of radius $ d - 1 $.

-Let $ \bar{M}_q^\star(n; d) $ denote the maximum cardinality of a code in $ \Z_q^n $ of minimum distance $ d $ with respect to the distance function \eqref{eq:distance}.
-As already noted at the beginning of the proof of Theorem~\ref{thm:bounds}, even though the distance function \eqref{eq:distance} is not a metric, the Gilbert--Varshamov bound still holds in the case analyzed in the present paper, implying that